ciroresearch/CiRL/README.md

 Further details are provided in each file.

-This repository largely builds on the Gymnasium Robotics (https://robotics.farama.org/index.html) and the Stable-Baselines3 (https://stable-baselines3.readthedocs.io/en/master/index.html) libraries.
+This repository largely builds on the Gymnasium-Robotics (https://robotics.farama.org/index.html) and the Stable-Baselines3 (https://stable-baselines3.readthedocs.io/en/master/index.html) libraries.